Can Parents Take Out Life Insurance On Their Children?

 These policies typically provide coverage for a range of $1,000 to $25,000 and are separate from any coverage the child may have of their own.
 Parents should also consider the additional cost the rider will add to their premiums when deciding whether or not to purchase one.

-It's also possible for children to take out a life insurance policy on their parents, provided they have consent and insurable interest.
-This would mean that the policyholder would suffer a financial loss in the case of the death of the insured person.
 The amount of coverage available with this type of policy is typically much higher than that of a child rider, as it is intended to help cover funeral expenses, outstanding debts, and any inheritance left behind.
 In addition to life insurance policies, adult children may want to explore long-term care options for their aging loved ones so their health and wellbeing are properly taken care of.

 CLICK HERE for a Child Life Insurance Quote!